Setting up a Pet Hub in Your Home

 Another place where he is similar to a family member is the amount of clutter that he has.

-I kid you not; the toys our dog has would rival any toddler.
+I kid you not; our dog’s toys would rival any toddler.

 And sure, we try to keep things in a basket, which does help, but what about all the other things?

-Maybe you are like we used to be and have all your supplies scattered around your home.
-Pet food in the pantry, leashes in the front closet, treats in the kitchen, and sure for some people that might make sense.
+Maybe you are like we used to be and have all your pet’s supplies scattered around your home.
+Pet food in the pantry, leashes in the front closet, treats in the kitchen, and sure, for some people, that might make sense.

 In our home, however, we have found that keeping everything as close together as possible is not only easier to find the supplies we need, it is also easier for us to keep things put away and off the counters.

-We call this our pet Hub.
-It is where we keep our pet’s food, treats, and other supplies.
-Items that we use on a daily basis.
+We call this specific area in our home the Pet Hub, and it’s where we keep our pet’s food, treats, and other supplies that we use on a daily basis.

-Just a few shelves in a cabinet and room for feed bowls and dog food down below is all we need to hold his massive amount of supplies.
+There are just a few shelves in a cabinet and room for feed bowls and dog food down below, which is all we need to hold his massive amount of supplies.

 Setting Up a Pet Hub in Your Home